Applicable entities

 Where an entity has approval to reclassify a departmental appropriation between operating and capital, it must seek a new appropriation for the reclassification and where applicable, seek a section 51 withholding for the original appropriation.
 Without a new appropriation, entities are prohibited from redesignating the original departmental appropriation provided under Appropriation Act 1 between operating and capital, even following a government decision to do so.
 Failing to report appropriations as per the original designation in their financial statements will result in non-compliance with AAS – see paragraph 12 of AASB Interpretation 1038 Contributions by Owners Made to Wholly-Owned Public Sector Entities for more information.

-See New policy proposals in RMG-124 Capital Budgeting by Commonwealth Entities in the General Government Sector for information on seeking a reclassification of funding between operating and capital expenditure.
+See New policy proposals under Capital budgeting in RMG-124 Capital Budgeting by Commonwealth Entities in the General Government Sector for information on seeking a reclassification of funding between operating and capital expenditure.

 Exemptions from the FRR